salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 To open images, you can click on the "Import Image" icon.

-Or, you can call **`imageViewer`**  from the command window and input a image file path:
+Or, you can call **`imageViewer`** from the command window and input an image file path:

 ```matlab linenums="1"
 imageViewer('moon.tif')
 ```

-Or, since we have have already loaded the moon image into the workspace as variable *`img`*, we can input the variable name, as follows:
+Or, since we have already loaded the moon image into the workspace as variable *`img`*, we can input the variable name, as follows:

 ```matlab linenums="1"
 imageViewer(img)